 - Via Exchange Management Shell Cmdlets

-Note: Both the above-mentioned manual solutions need technical skills in users and some patience as the methods are lengthy, need careful steps execution to avoid any mistake affecting the Exchange settings or any other related error.
+Note: Both the above-mentioned manual solutions need technical skills in users and some patience as well as the methods are lengthy, need careful steps execution to avoid any mistake affecting the Exchange settings or any other related error.

 Via Exchange Admin Center Console